 Mango chutney

 It is mango season again, and I love the piles of mangoes in the stores and markets.
-The vendors vie to showcase the different varietals they are able to source and the quality and size of the fruit.
+The vendors vie to showcase the different varietals they can source and the quality and size of the fruit.
 It is still very early in the season, but I am super excited and have a host of recipes that use mango in everything from salads to desserts.

 This is a simple chutney that uses the sweetest fruit of the season.
 The combination of sweet, spice and tart explodes on your palate.
 The red chilli adds a bright colour and spice that contrasts nicely with the sweetness.
 However, the magic is in the hint of saffron that infuses the chutney and floods the palate.
 This chutney can be used with anything, as a side condiment on a table or even inside a sandwich.
 I chose to serve it on Ragi dosas with Meghalaya beef pickle.